PrestaShop/prestashop-specs/back-office/wishlist.md

 Non-logged-in users cannot access their favorites list

 For logged-in users:
-As a logged-in user, I can access my favourite products by:
+As a logged-in user, I can access my favorite products by:
 - Going to my account
 - Clicking on "Wishlists"
 ![wishlist screen 6](https://github.com/PrestaShop/prestashop-specs/blob/master/img/wishlist-screen-6.png)